10 Ways to Come Up with a Great Business Name

 Avoid ME Inc

 It's a common tendency for a business to be named after the original founder.
-If you are planning to one day sell your company, a company owner named business is less attractive to a perspective buyer's than a brand built on a company.
+If you are planning to one day sell your company, a company owner named business is less attractive to a prospective buyer than a brand built on a company.

 Ask Others to Spell it